 If you’re visiting a friends’ wedding from any part of the world, a modest wedding dress code etiquette is essential to stand out from the rest of the international guests.
 Regardless of image being everything you must find a proper swanky outfit.
 So, where do you start?

-Generally speaking you should wear a classic, formal and dignified outfit.
-And whether you’ve been invited to the Corinthia Hotel in London, the Forde Abbey in Dorset or a rural villa in Ibiza, you need to get into the spirit of things.
+Generally speaking you should wear classic, formal and dignified attire.
+And whether you’ve been invited to a destination wedding at the Corinthia Hotel in London, the Forde Abbey in Dorset or a rural villa in Ibiza, you need to get into a fashionable mood.
 In other words, “What to wear for a wedding day is amongst the most high-stakes fashion decisions of everyone’s life”.
 Source: British Vogue

 But what does your wedding invitation state, what do you need to wear?
-To guide you along, I’ve put together a useful list of Do’s & Don’ts attire worn for an indoor or outdoor wedding.
-With these 9 golden rules and hints you’ll crack the wedding etiquette code!
+To guide you along, I’ve put together a useful list of Do’s & Don’ts attire worn for an indoor or outdoor marriage ceremony abroad.
+With these 9 golden rules and hints you’ll look stylish, classy and crack the modest wedding etiquette code!

 Wedding dress code etiquette

 1•Pristine wedding dress